gfredericks/git-git/README.md

 This API is terrible and hopefully I will think of a better one.

+## TODO

+- Better error handling
+- Report what repo things are happening in
+- Limit actions to a single repo

 ## License

 Copyright © 2013 Gary Fredericks